 You need special dobby machines to create this weave.
 The machine selectively raises some warp threads and selectively depresses others with the help of a dobby card.
 The fabric which is woven this way is comparatively flat and fine.

 Fabric with Dobby weave : Moss crepe.

-A type of weave that results in a broken irregular pebbled appearance by the use of high twist yarns and a special method of weaving.
+A type of weave that results in a fragmented irregular pebbled appearance by using high twist yarns and a special weaving method.